 Home screen icon badges

-Another setting supported on a per-app basis by some phone makers, numbered badges are supported natively in Android O, and can be toggled on a per-app basis in the notification settings.
+Another setting supported on a per-app basis by some phone makers, numbered badges are supported natively in Android Oreo, and can be toggled on a per-app basis in the notification settings.

-Since no apps out in the wild are currently targeting O, this one's hard to show off.
+Since very few apps out in the wild are currently targeting Oreo, this one's hard to show off.
 Expect a little numbered circle next to the app icon when apps start to roll out support.

 Ambient Display becomes less complicated

-Android O's Ambient Display changes are sure to be divisive.
+Android Oreo's Ambient Display changes are sure to be divisive.

 When a new notification arrives, it pulses the lock screen in an enlarged form — which doesn't mirror Android's lock screen layout directly, but is more glanceable than the old setup when it pulses on screen.